mozhenling/doge-erm/README.md

 Generalization in Causal View"_, which has been under peer review in the **IEEE Transactions on Neural Networks and Learning Systems**.

-The repository is mainly modified from the [DomainBed](https://github.com/facebookresearch/DomainBed).
+The repository is developed mainly based on the [DomainBed](https://github.com/facebookresearch/DomainBed).
-Therefore, the usage is similar and the DomainBed takes the main credits for the code designs.
+Therefore, the usage is similar and the DomainBed also takes credits for the code designs.
 Our contributions have been clarified in the paper.

 ## Data Settings